isomorphic-software/smartclient-docs/classes/FormItem.md

 ## Attr: FormItem.optionCriteria

 ### Description
-If this item has a specified `optionDataSource`, this property may be used to specify criteria to pass to the datasource when performing the fetch operation on the dataSource to obtain a data-value to display-value mapping.
+If this item has a specified `optionDataSource`, and this property may be used to specify criteria to pass to the datasource when performing the fetch operation on the dataSource to obtain a data-value to display-value mapping.

 The criteria generated for this fetch will consist of the specified optionCriteria, combined with criteria required to identify the current item value.
-For example, if a developer's use case was a DataSource of user records, with [FormItem.valueField](#attr-formitemvaluefield) set to _"userID"_" and [FormItem.displayField](#attr-formitemdisplayfield) set to _"userName"_, the generated criteria to retrieve the display value for the item would look for an exact match between the current item value and the userID field in the dataSource.
+For example, if a developer's use case was DataSource of user records, with [FormItem.valueField](#attr-formitemvaluefield) set to _"userID"_" and [FormItem.displayField](#attr-formitemdisplayfield) set to _"userName"_, the generated criteria to retrieve the display value for the item would look for an exact match between the current item value and the userID field in the dataSource.
 The _optionCriteria_ would allow additional restrictions on this fetch (searching for records matching some other _"region"_ field, say).
 The sub-criterion containing the current valueField value will always look for an exact match (rather than any kind of substring match), so if [FormItem.optionTextMatchStyle](#attr-formitemoptiontextmatchstyle) is set to something other than "exact", developers may expect to see AdvancedCriteria passed to the server

 This property supports [dynamicCriteria](../kb_topics/dynamicCriteria.md#kb-topic-dynamiccriteria) - use [Criterion.valuePath](Criterion.md#attr-criterionvaluepath) to refer to values in the [Canvas.ruleScope](Canvas.md#attr-canvasrulescope).
 Criteria are re-evaluated when the [rule context](Canvas.md#method-canvasgetrulecontext) changes.